peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

+ * System.InvalidOperationException:
+This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

  * System.OverflowException:
-This object's value is outside the range of a 16-bit unsigned integer.
+This object's value, if converted to an integer by discarding its fractional part, is outside the range of a 16-bit unsigned integer.

 <a id="AsUInt32"></a>
 ### AsUInt32

     public uint AsUInt32();

+<b>Deprecated.</b> Instead, use the following: (cbor.AsNumber().ToUInt32Checked()), or .ToObject&lt;uint&gt;().

 <b>This API is not CLS-compliant.</b>

-Converts this object to a 32-bit unsigned integer.
-The return value will be truncated as necessary.
+Converts this object to a 32-bit unsigned integer after discarding any fractional part, if any, from its value.

 <b>Return Value:</b>